bjcull/bjcull.github.com/_posts/2016-07-23-using-sessions-and-httpcontext-in-aspnetcore-and-mvc-core.md

 		o.TableName = "Sessions";
 	});

-&nbsp;
+**Redis Cache**
+Unfortunately, the redis package does not support `netcoreapp1.0` at the moment.
+You can still use this if you're using `net451` or higher.

+ * `"Microsoft.Extensions.Caching.Redis": "1.0.0"`

 	// Redis implementation of IDistributedCache.
 	// This will override any previously registered IDistributedCache service. services.AddSingleton<IDistributedCache, RedisCache>();

 ## Stay up to date
-Since the API's are still in beta at the time of writing, you should keep an eye on the [ASP.NET Session Repository](https://github.com/aspnet/Session) for any changes.
+Even though we've reached RTM, you should still keep an eye on the [ASP.NET Session Repository](https://github.com/aspnet/Session) for any changes.
 Here's a [direct link to the Sample code](https://github.com/aspnet/Session/blob/dev/samples/SessionSample/Startup.cs).